Many bar takers are obsessed with the idea of memorization for the bar exam.

 Understanding separates us from robots.
 What does the rule mean?
 Can you re-derive it from the ground up?

-If you’re stuck, I’d suggest that you FIRST try to solve problems (like MBE questions and essays) with imperfect knowledge so that you understand HOW the issues and rules are used.
+If you’re stuck, I’d suggest that you FIRST try to solve problems (like MBE questions and essays) with imperfect knowledge so that you see HOW the issues and rules are used.
 AND THEN, you can fill in the gaps by memorizing and understanding the rules and issues.

 In other words, learn by example, not by theory.